anvilproject/anvil-portal/content/learn/data-analysts/single-cell-rnaseq-with-orchestrating-single-cell-analysis-in-r-bioconductor.md

 </figure-styles>

 you are ready to press CREATE at the bottom.
-Your browser will refresh and a CRAN icon will show near upper right corner.
+Your browser will refresh and a CRAN icon will show near the upper right corner.
 Click on it.
 Then your runtime will be produced by AnVIL with a message indicating to wait 3-5 minutes.
 You will soon get a notification to "LAUNCH ENVIRONMENT"

 That's when Rstudio will appear.